MonetDBSolutions/monetdbe-examples/README.md

 # monetdbe-examples
-A small collection of C and Python programs to illustrate MonetDBe.
+A small collection of C and Python programs to illustrate MonetDB/e.

 The MonetDB server code has been split into a separately useable single library for integration with a host language.